 Michelle wants to know if people will shop for a different region, Natalie says that she is closer to one, but zip code is another.

-Cricket said three are lots of variables
+Cricket said there are lots of variables

 Avi stated that this is a membership committee task, to come up with recommendation.
 Rob stated it is important for representation.
 Avi added funding issue as well.
 Cricket added that maybe do away with extra seats and do through a VP position.
 Rebecca said maybe you could be in one region but get info from more than one.